bitovi/canui/README.md

 @page canui CanUI
 @parent index 4

-Mxui is a __BETA__ UI library for jQueryMX.
+CanUI is a __BETA__ UI library for
+CanJS and jQuery.
 It's designed to be lightweight, with limited options, but flexible enough to be extended and mixed for richness.

 Here's what's inside:

-  - [Mxui.Nav.Accordion Accordion] - an accordion widget.
+  - [can.ui.nav.Accordion Accordion] - an accordion widget.
+  - [can.ui.layout.Sortable Sortable] - sort elements.
+  - [can.ui.nav.Slider Slider] - a slider
+  - [jQuery.fn.can\_ui\_layout\_wrap Wrap] - Wrap elements
-  - [Mxui.Layout.Bgiframe Bgiframe] - adds a background iframe to stop IE's input element 'bleed' problem.
+  - [can.ui.layout.Bgiframe Bgiframe] - adds a background iframe to stop IE's input element 'bleed' problem.
+  - [can.ui.layout.Positionable Positionable] - Allows you to position an element relative to another element.

+// TODO

   - [Mxui.Layout.Block Block] - makes an element fill up another element or window.
   - [jQuery.fn.mxui\_layout\_fill Fill] - makes complex layouts easy.
   - [Mxui.Layout.Modal Modal] - creates a modal
   - [Mxui.Layout.Resize Resize] - allows resizing of widgets
   - [Mxui.Nav.Selectable Selectable] - keyboard and mouse navigation.
-  - [Mxui.Nav.Slider Slider] - a slider
-  - [Mxui.Layout.Sortable Split] - sort elements.
   - [Mxui.Layout.Split Split] - a splitter widget
   - [Mxui.Layout.TableScroll TableScroll] - makes a tbody scroll.